-In this Tutorial, we have provided the Most Important SAP CRM Interview Questions & their Answers with Explanation:
+In this Tutorial, we have provided the most important SAP CRM Interview Questions & their answers with explanations:

 Did you know that the SAP “Customer” arena is undergoing a huge transformation lately?

 Soon, in the near future, SAP plans to go forward with C/4HANA integration with anything related to Customers.
 It is also interesting to know that SAP will join hands with other software in the SAP product space such as Hybris, Callidus Cloud, Gigya and has also bought core systems FSM AG, which is a field – service-oriented software.

 Hence, it goes without saying that SAP CRM jobs will continue to remain much in demand and SAP CRM consultants should keep up to the pace.

 If you are preparing for an interview in the field of SAP CRM then given below are some important SAP CRM interview questions and answers, that you should know to ace your interview.

 Most Frequently Asked SAP CRM Interview Questions

 The questions are arranged in a gradual progression in the level of work experience.

 Q #1) Why do you think SAP CRM is important from a business perspective?